19 Unique Places To Visit In Venice You Will Love

 Campo Santa Margherita with antique markets and vintage shops

 Another unusual and fun thing in Venice is looking for vintage shops.
-From old fabrics and home interiors and decors to accessories like hats and gloves to clothes in Venice, it’s worth wandering off and getting lost in the tiny calle around St. Markt Square and further away.
+From old fabrics and home interiors and decors to accessories like hats and gloves to clothes in Venice, itโs worth wandering off and getting lost in the tiny calle around St. Mark’s Square and further away.

 The Venetian Patisserie

-In Venice, you must try its amazing typical food and learn all the funny names they have!
-From an aperitif time in the local „bàcari“ (taverns) and “ombre” (glasses of red wine) with „cicheti“ (appetisers) to ist delicious patisserie.
+In Venice, you must try its excellent typical food and learn all the funny names they have!
+From an aperitif time in the local โbร cariโ (taverns) and “ombre” (glasses of red wine) with โcichetiโ (appetisers) to its delicious patisserie.
 Walk around, and you will find many places where the locals eat.
-Campo San Polo Campo San Margherita and Rio Tèra are my favourite areas for Venice’s best patisserie and coffee experience.
+Campo San Polo, Campo San Margherita, and Rio Tรจra are my favourite areas for Venice’s best patisserie and coffee experience.

-Check out the Martini Bar & Cafeteria in Rio Tèra and the famous Marchini Time for a great coffee break.
-Try its „Basi in Gondola“, which means “Kisses on a Gondola”, or some of their specialities.
-A few minutes walk from San Marco Square.
-This artisan patisserie is worth checking out when visiting Venice.
+Check out the Martini Bar & Cafeteria in Rio Tรจra and the famous Marchini Time for a great coffee break.
+Try its โBasi in Gondola,โ which means “Kisses on a Gondola,โ or some of its specialities.
+A few minutes’ walk from San Marco Square, this artisan patisserie is worth checking out when visiting Venice.

 Venetian masks decorating art

-If you, like me, love Venetian masks, skip on those touristy mask shops in Venice and visit an authentic workshop like the Ca Macana – the most known – where you can learn from the specialised artisans about the unique Venetian mask decorating art.
-While some are free demonstrations open to the public, you can sign up for a paid course to dive into this technique’s details.
+If you, like me, love Venetian masks, skip those touristy mask shops in Venice and visit an authentic workshop like the Ca Macanaโthe most knownโwhere you can learn from the specialised artisans about the unique Venetian mask decorating art.
+While some are free demonstrations open to the public, you can sign up for a paid course to learn this technique in detail.

 Unique Museums and Secret Places In Venice